jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

 in this repository in the pre_req_downloads subdirectory.
 You should not need them but it may help someone digging around in the future if stuff changes / moves again.

+If you need to re-run the script, note that you will need to use "yum remove" to remove the four MySQL packages installed.

+The install also checks for any existing package starting "zenoss" so any such packages must also be removed before the script will run successfully.

 I have tested this script against a CentOS 6.3 system.

 I would appreciate feedback from anyone else who uses it.